apollo-elements/apollo-elements/docs/guides/usage/mutations/html.md

 - By assigning to the `variables` DOM property
 - By adding a `<script type="application/json">` child element
 - By defining data attributes (e.g. `data-foo="bar"` for variables `{ foo: 'bar' }`)
-- By slotting in input-like elements to the `variables` slots
+- By slotting in input-like elements with `data-variable="variableName"` attributes
 - By listening for the `will-mutate` event and setting the `variables` property in the handler.

-And when you slot in a button-like element to the `trigger` slot, the element will mutate on click.
+And when you slot in a button-like element with a `trigger` attribute, the element will mutate on click.

 ## Example: Mutate on click